driftive/driftive/README.md

 # Driftive

-Driftive is a simple tool for detecting drift in Terragrunt/Terraform projects.
+Driftive is a tool for detecting drift in Terragrunt/Terraform/OpenTofu projects.
-Currently, it supports only Terragrunt projects.

 ## Features
-* Concurrently analyze multiple projects
+* Concurrently analyze multiple projects in a repository
+* Slack notifications
-* Notifies about drifts in Slack
+* Creates GitHub issues for detected drifts
+* Supports Terraform, Terragrunt, and OpenTofu projects

 ## Installation